Sunday, November 30, 2008

 - *Thanks to the staff at Garry Middle School for their cards, e-mails, phone calls, prayers, visits, and meals; special thanks to Diane, Monica, Kelleen, and Judy, as well as to Pat, my sub.
 It is wonderful to look forward to going back to work again.
 I miss you and the students!

-- *Thank you to Norm's and my family members who also sent e-mails, phoned me, visited, sent prayers and thoughts my way, and sent yummy care packages!
+- *Thank you to my children's father's family members and my own family members who also sent e-mails, phoned me, visited, sent prayers and thoughts my way, and sent yummy care packages!

 - *Thanks to members of the Eastern Washington Genealogical Society and the Genea-Bloggers who have sent good wishes via e-mails and comments.